-The monitoring program for the Rio Blanco site includes the collection of samples from groundwater wells and surface water locations on and near the site and from producing natural gas wells within 1 mile of the site to assess for any potential impacts that may be attributed to the underground nuclear test.
+The monitoring program for the Rio Blanco site includes the collection of samples from groundwater wells and surface water locations on and near the site and from natural gas-producing wells within 1 mile of the site to assess for any potential impacts that may be attributed to the underground nuclear test.
 Natural gas wells, surface water locations, and offsite wells were not sampled during this monitoring period.
-Natural gas wells were not sampled because there are no producing natural gas wells currently within 1 mile of the site.
-The surface water locations and offsite wells were not sampled because there are no reasonable pathways for detonation-related contaminants to impact these locations and historical sample results support the determination that these locations have not been impacted by the Rio Blanco site detonation (DOE 2023).
-A summary of the 2023 groundwater sampling is provided with laboratory results in the following sections.
+Natural gas wells were not sampled because there are no natural gas-producing wells currently within 1 mile of the site.
+The surface water locations and offsite wells were not sampled because there are no reasonable pathways for detonation-related contaminants to impact these locations, and historical sample results support the determination that these locations have not been impacted by the Rio Blanco site detonation (DOE 2024a).
+A summary of the 2024 groundwater sampling is provided with laboratory results in the following sections.